Frequently Asked Questions

 If the person is not affiliated with Eastern Washington University, the university’s response to the report of an incident will primarily be on providing services to the Complainant.
 In rare circumstances, if we become aware that a community member poses a larger threat to the university community, we may pursue additional measures to ensure safety.
 If the Respondent attends another university, the Title IX Coordinator can assist you with filing a complaint with the Respondent's university.

 Yes.
 This option allows you to report information about the incident without identifying yourself.
-Based solely on an anonymous report, however, neither the university nor the EWU Police Department may be able to pursue action against the person if the report does not contain any identifiable information.
-The report can help provide very vital information that can be used to identify patterns of behavior(s).
-If you choose to pursue action against this person you have the option to report the incident to the university or law enforcement at a later date.
+Based solely on an anonymous report, however, neither the university nor the EWU Police Department may be able to pursue action against the person.
+If you want to file a complaint in the future, you have the option to report the incident to the university or law enforcement at a later date.

 Yes, Counseling and Psychological Services (CAPS) is a confidential resource on campus for students where you can receive help and support without the university being informed of the incident.
 They are a great resource to use if you know you would not like to report the incident or if you would like to talk over the options with a trained professional.
 Employee Assistance Program (EAP) is a confidential resource off campus for employees.
 Refer to the additional confidential resources listed under the services tab.

 If you want to report to law enforcement, an officer will come and meet with you and take a report.
 Based on your wishes, they may start an investigation that could include talking with any witnesses.
 The police officers can also help plan for your safety and filing a report can help document the situation that can later be used if you decide to press charges.
-If you report with the EWUPD, they will notify and share your report with the Title IX Coordinator and administrators at EWU involved with the student conduct process.
+If you report to the EWU Police Department, they will notify and share your report with the Title IX Coordinator and administrators at EWU involved with the student conduct process.

 Yes.
 Even without a formal report to a police officer, you may file for a “no contact order” that can provide a higher level of protection.
-Obtaining these orders from the court is free, and we can help explain the process and connect you with a legal advocate.
+These orders must be obtained from a court.
+We can help explain the process and connect you with a legal advocate.

 It depends.
 If you report to the Eastern Washington University Police Department, the university will be informed of the incident, and we will reach out to you to provide resources.
 If you report to the Cheney Police department or another regional jurisdiction, the university may or may not be notified about the incident.